Sending Mail to an Offender

 Mail Not Accepted

-- Money orders, cash, checks, or other items of monetary value (send money to an offender with JPay)
+- Money orders, cash, checks, or other items of monetary value (send money to an inmate with JPay)

 - Postage stamps